voxel51/fiftyone/docs/source/user_guide/brain.rst

 * **Uniqueness**: During the training loop for a model, the best results will be seen when training on unique data.
 The FiftyOne Brain provides a `uniqueness` measure for images that compare the content of every image in a
-  |Dataset2|_ with all other images.
-Uniqueness operates on raw images and does
+  |WhatIsAFiftyOneDataset| with all other images.
+Uniqueness operates on raw
-  not require any prior annotation on the data.
+  images and does not require any prior annotation on the data.
 It is hence very useful in the early stages of the machine learning workflow when you are likely asking "What data should I select to annotate?"

 * **Mistakenness**: Annotations mistakes create an artificial ceiling on the performance of your models.
 However, finding these mistakes by hand is at